esegue-ai/esegue-public/README.md

 ## Project Status

-eSEGuE is currently an actively developed private research project.
+eSEGuE.ai is currently an actively developed private research project.

 This public repository contains selected materials about: